abhinandan-0401/VectorVaultAI/README.md

 3. Set the number of results to return
 4. Click "Search"

-Results are ranked by semantic similarity to your query, not just keyword matching.
+Results are ranked by semantic similarity, not just keyword matching.

 ## API Documentation